aherbert/gdsc-smlm/docs/calibration_plugins.rst

     Read Noise = 47.53 (e-)
     Gain = 1 / 6.422 (ADU/e-)

 The parameters for the best fit line are shown as ``Variance = a + b * mean``.
 The parameter *b* is the gain.
+Parameter *a* is approximately the bias value multiplied by the gain subtracted from the variance of the bias image.
 The read noise is shown in electrons.
 The units for the gain are Analogue-to-Digital Unit (ADU) per electron.

 Note that the gain can be expressed as electrons per ADU and so the output shows the gain using 1 over the reciprocal of the fit parameter to allow comparison with manufacturer gain values.
 E.g. In the example above 1 / 6.422 = 1 / (1 / 0.1557) and the gain would be 6.422 e-/ADU.